-Through our Policeline initiative, Griefline and PHN, supports 6 counselling sessions by volunteer supporters, to those victims of trauma who are referred by police members.
+Through our Policeline initiative, Griefline and SEMPHN, supports 6 counselling sessions, to witnesses of non-suspicious deaths, who are referred by Victoria Police Victims Advisory Unit.

 This initiative supports individuals during the crisis moment until they can source professional and other supports.

-Our trained volunteer supporters do an amazing job holding people’s grief , loss and trauma in extreme situations such as sudden death.
+Our trained counsellors do an amazing job holding people’s grief , loss and trauma in extreme situations such as sudden death.

-Griefline is proud and grateful for the funding provided by PHN to continue Policeline over the next 3 years.
+Griefline is proud and grateful for the funding provided by SEMPHN to continue Policeline over the next 3 years.

 SEMPHN works closely with health professionals and patients implementing My Health Record, allowing people to view their health information securely online, from anywhere, at any time – even if when they move or travel interstate.
 There are strict rules and regulations about who can see and use My Health Record to protect patient’s information from misuse.

 Murrumbeena Community Bank and Rotary District 9800 innovating together to enhance the help-seekers digital experience